Let’s start with the bad stuff.

 The Office Project - $12 USD / day - Alpha Salcedo Condominium, Bautista St., Salcedo Village, Makati, Ground Floor, Unit 1C, Manila

-This wouldn’t be my first choice, but Cebu is popular with the expat community and digital nomads.
+This wouldn’t be my first choice, but Cebu is popular with the expat community, tourists, and digital nomads.
 Cebu is slap bang in the middle of the country so it has arguably the best access to anywhere in the Philippines.
 It’s pretty easy to get to beautiful islands (once you’ve navigated the awful traffic).
 People are super friendly and there’s a big expat scene.

-Remote worker-friendly cafe chains like Seattle’s Best Coffee and The Coffee Bean and Tea Leaf are everywhere.
+Remote worker-friendly cafe chains like Seattle's Best Coffee shop and The Coffee Bean and Tea Leaf are everywhere.

 Cebu is where the ‘sexpat’ community seems to hang out.
 The city is some sort of base for prostitution.
 This is something you will not see at all in Davao, my next choice for best city in the Philippines.

 The friendliest city in the country, in my experience.
 Davao sits at the bottom of the country, on the island of Mindanao.
 It’s the third biggest city by population but the largest by land area.

-There are a handful of good cafes with high-speed internet connection in Davao city and some good coworking places too.
+There are a handful of good cafes with a high-speed internet connection in Davao city and some good coworking places too.

 Don’t expect to meet many travellers in these spaces.
 Almost everyone in Davao is Filipino, with a smattering of other Asian nationalities.
 In 6 days in Davao and the surrounds, I saw no more than 5 westerners.
 As a result, you will get stares.
 But the staring happens out of curiosity, not malice.
 I found Davaeños to be some of the warmest people int eh world.

 Prices in Davao are lower than either Manila or Cebu.
 I found food and accommodation, in general, to be cheap.
-If you’re looking for a decent sized city and you have a small budget, Davao is a great option.
+If you’re looking for a decent-sized city and you have a small budget, Davao city is a great option.
 It’s also another great spot for island hopping.